 The best option right now is Facebook’s Click-to-Messenger Ads.
 While Whatsapp is the dominant force in the messaging market, Facebook Messenger is just behind and it’s much easier to integrate conversational marketing with Facebook Messenger.

-Better yet, there are some pretty intuitive Facebook chatbot builders out there (mobilemonkey is just one of many examples) that can help you set one up.
+Better yet, there are some pretty intuitive Facebook chatbot builders out there – Landbot is one of our favourites that can help you set one up.

 Love it or hate it, Chatbots will become the norm and they are one of three ways you can get ahead with online advertising in 2019.
 Follow the principles outlined above and use them to drive forward with your online marketing.